Johanna-16/readme/README.md

 #### 5. Use the code! <br />
 You should now be able to use the modules or functions.
 Try to use the 'import' command in your code!

-Example.
-Importing the load_data module and referring to it as LD
+Example: Importing the load_data module and referring to it as LD
 ```python
 import load_data as LD
 ```